THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-The sooner you can complete this and move onto the next baby step of paying off your debt, the better.
+The sooner you can build up a $1,000 emergency fund and move onto the next baby step of paying off your debt, the better.

-Now that you have some money to cover emergencies, you need to attack your debt.
+Now that you have some money to cover emergencies, you need to attack your consumer debt.

 The goal here is to rid yourself of all debt, except your mortgage.